Close Menu

 Toggle

-• How to Handle a Toddler Tantrum About a Toy
+• How to Handle a Toddler Tantrum About a Missing Toy

 He wasn’t hurt.
 He wasn’t hungry.
-Nobody took his toy away.
+No one took anything from him.
 He was crying because one yellow car was missing from his toy basket.

 A stressed toddler boy holding his head in his hand during a meltdown over a missing toy.